bacardibryant/Xos.Mvc.Framework/README.md

 	</p>
 	<p><em>Uninstalling</em></p>
 	<p>
-		To remove the package installed via the Package Manager Console, use the command:<br />
+		To remove the package via the Package Manager Console, use the command:<br />
 		<code>PM> uninstall-package xos.mvc.framework</code>
 	</p>
 	<p>
-		If the source was added to your project manually, simply delete the <code>~/Framework</code> folder just so long as it is the 					folder containing the source code for XOS.MVC.Framework.
+		If the source was added to the project manually, simply delete the <code>~/Framework</code> folder, just so long as it is the 					folder containing the source code for the XOS.MVC.Framework.
 	</p>
 </div>
 <div id="summary">
 	<h3>Summary</h3>
 	<p>
 		The XOS.MVC.Framework project aims to speed up development by providing useful base classes, extensions, filters, and scripts for 			ASP.NET MVC applications.
-While the features are not exhaustive (in some cases only the plumbing for a feature exists, it hasn't 				been implemented), these components may serve as templates for implementation in an application.
+While the features are not exhaustive (in some cases only the plumbing for a feature exists, the 							functionality hasn't been implemented), these components serve as templates for implementation in an application.
 	</p>
 	<p>
 		When installed, the host project maintains its original structure and Xos.Mvc project simply adds a folder named Framework with all 		necessary sub-directories, classes and other assets.
 This keeps the tools in one place and allow for clean updates without 							polluting the project with magic directories and mystery files.
 Another benefit is that a simple directory delete operation removes 		the framework from the application (or if installed via the Package Manager Console,<br />
 		then <code>uninstall-package xos.mvc.framework</code>.
 	</p>
 	<p>
-		The framework directory contains some sub-directories which are empty.
-These sub-directories act as stubs for the most logical 					types of extensions to come.
-Whether implemented in your own project or by the authors of this project, the sub-directories serve 			as a structural roadmap for the project.
+		The framework directory contains a few sub-directories that are empty.
+These sub-directories act as stubs for the most logical 					types of modules to come.
+Whether implemented by the application owner, or by the authors of this project, these sub-directories 				serve as a structural roadmap for the project.
 	</p>
 </div>